HSLdevcom/hfp-analytics/README.md

 ### Deploy schema with Migra

-To make dev db schema the same as local db schema, cd into `scripts/deploy` and run:
+To make for example dev db schema the same as local db schema, cd into `scripts/dev_deploy` and run:

 ```
 python3 migra_local_vs_dev init